jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/transistors-gates.rst

 * With two transistors in *series*, both would need to be "on" for the signal to travel through to the output

     * *Series* meaning, one after the other along the same conductor
+    * In a series circuit, the signal can only travel along the single conductor

 * If either switch (or both) is "off", the signal could not travel to the output